 MOQ is the least amount of inventory that a seller will purchase from a supplier at one time.
 It plays a crucial role in supply chain management by determining the price and availability of products.

 Additionally, suppliers may only manufacture specific products in large quantities.
-Here, the MOQ ensures maintaining an adequate inventory level to meet customer demands.
+Here, the MOQ ensures maintaining an adequate inventory level to meet the demands of customers.
 The supplier sets this requirement to manage their production as well as distribution processes efficiently and cost-effectively.

 Types of MOQ